iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

   phenotypeTool = <boolean>

-This property show if ``Phenotype Tool`` tab is enabled for the study.
+This property shows if ``Phenotype Tool`` tab is enabled for the study.
 You can see more about ``Phenotype Tool`` tab :ref:`here <phenotype_tool_ui>`.
 This property takes a :ref:`boolean <allowed_values_booleans>` value.